arestivo/slides/markdown/css3.md

 # Internal Style Sheet

-Using a stylesheet inside the HTML document
+Using a stylesheet inside the HTML document:

 ```html
 <head>